-High school teachers have a laundry list of duties to keep them busy!
+High school teachers have a long list of responsibilities and duties to keep them busy!
 A few of the most common include:

-- Ensuring a comfortable learning environment to conduct lessons
+- Ensuring a comfortable learning environment where students can thrive

-- Arranging collaborative activities for students to work together
+- Designing collaborative activities for students to work together

-- Monitoring student learning and behavior, offering assistance as needed
+- Monitoring student learning and behavior and offering support services

-- Reviewing and grading student assignments while offering constructive feedback
+- Reviewing and grading student assignments and assessments and offering constructive feedback

 - Working with administrative staff, faculty, and school leadership

-- Supervising students during off-campus trips or at other times
+- Supervising students during off-campus trips or at other school events

-- Engaging with parents when needed to review progress or discuss concerns
+- Engaging with parents to review progress or discuss concerns

 - Assisting students with meeting college admissions requirements